Trxgold/TRXGOLD/README.md

 - Total supply 100 million
 - Circulating supply 10 million
-- 90% of the coins will be maintainable on daily basis with a caping of 1000 tokens per day
+- 90% of the coins will be mintable on daily basis with a caping of 1000 tokens per day

 ## Feedback